-When hired for corporate talks, Gary Oppenheimer donates a free colloquium at a nearby college or university.
+When hired for corporate talks, Gary Oppenheimer donates a free colloquium to help students learn about making their dreams for a better world, come true, to a nearby college or university.
 Have him speak at your event, and then get the PR benefit of sponsoring his talk a nearby school.
 You get two engagements for the cost of one!

-The Power of One – How an aging geek changed a food network
+The Power of One — How an aging geek changed America's food safety net

 An inspirational look at how people with ideas and passion can make changes that ripple across the world.
 Key takeaway: You can do the impossible if you first believe it isn’t.